PerchCMS/Solutions/integrations/how-to-create-video-playlist-descriptions.md

 ## You want to create an editable playlist with a custom description for each video using jQuery.
 The video description should update when you click on a playlist item.

-Tools
+Tools:
 - jQuery 1.10.2+
 - jQuery Responsive YouTube Vimeo Player
 http://codecanyon.net/item/responsive-youtube-vimeo-playlist/4748903

-Live demo
+Live demo:
 http://www.thevisionhouse.com.au/gear-in-action

 ## Part 1: The video descriptions

 Create an empty container for a list of video descriptions.
 These will be populated by Perch and only one list item will be visible based on the current video that’s playing.
+Default markup and css:

     <ul class="video-descriptions">
     	<?php perch_content('Videos'); ?>